 Lead Conversion Rate = Total No. of New Customers / Number of Leads * 100

-So if you had 100 leads, and 20 of them became new customers, your lead conversion rate is 20%.
+So, if you had 100 leads, and 20 of them became new customers, your lead conversion rate is 20%.
 If there is more than one conversion action that you’re tracking, the results can go over 100% due to each interaction can have multiple conversions.

-In most cases, you should also expect traffic coming from the top of the funnel to be a lot higher than those who have moved further down the tunnel to become Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL).
+In most cases, you should also expect traffic coming from the top of the funnel to be a lot higher than those further down the funnel to become Marketing Qualified Leads (MQL) and Sales Qualified Leads (SQL).

 |INDUSTRY||AVERAGE CONVERSION RATES|